Close Menu

 Kinks happen when the hose bends sharply, restricting water flow and causing stress on the material.
 Twists often develop if the hose isn’t unrolled properly or stored loosely.
 Both reduce water pressure and can lead to cracks.
 Prevent kinks by straightening the hose during use and coiling it in large loops when storing.

-Read Also- How to Start a Garden in Florida: Easy Tips for Beginners
+Read Also- How to Install Garden Lights: Easy Step-by-Step Guide

 Broken or Damaged Fittings